-Statistical comparisons of the R0/R1 estimator and the proposed hybrid estimator are shown in figures 4 - 6 (for n = 38, 88, and 278, resp., with PRT of 780 $\mu$ s).
-The left plots (a) show the results from the R0/R1 estimator, and the right (b) shows those from the hybrid estimator.
+One statistical comparison of the R0/R1 estimator and the proposed hybrid estimator is shown in figure 3 (see Meymaris et al. (2009) for more) for n = 88 with a PRT of 780 μ s.
+The left plot (a) shows the results from the R0/R1 estimator, and the right (b) shows those from the hybrid estimator.
 As can be seen, there are substantial improvements, in both bias and standard deviation, for narrower spectrum widths.
-It would not
+It would not be expected to see improvements for larger spectrum widths because the R0/R1 is used in the hybrid estimator for wide spectrum widths because it performs the best of all the estimators tested in that regime.